-Population decline of anadromous fish species has been noted in Átl'ka7tsem/Howe Sound since the 70's; this decline is due to over-fishing, habitat degradation, pathogens, and climate change (Levings, 2017; Dearden, 2020).
+Population decline of anadromous fish species has been noted in Atl'ka7tsem/Howe Sound since the 70's; this decline is due to over-fishing, habitat degradation, pathogens, and climate change (Levings, 2017; Dearden, 2020).
 Habitat degradation of streams is the result of human activities such as commercial and residential developments, forestry operations, and pollution from mining activities (Bodtker, 2017; Levings et al., 2004).
-The at-risk salmonid species protected under the Species at Risk Act (SARA) include but are not limited to Coho salmon (threatened), Steelhead (endangered), Cutthroat trout (special concern), Sockeye salmon (endangered), and Chinook salmon (threatened, endangered and special concern for its fall, summer, and stream populations respectively) (COSEWIC, 2016).
+The at-risk salmonid species protected under the Species at Risk Act (SARA) include but are not limited to coho salmon (threatened), steelhead (endangered), cutthroat trout (special concern), sockeye salmon (endangered), and Chinook salmon (threatened, endangered and special concern for its fall, summer, and stream populations respectively) (COSEWIC, 2016).
 However, efforts have been underway to help these fish populations by restoring the habitats vital to these fish populations.
 Through the protection of these salmonids and their habitat since the mid 1900's, stewardship societies and citizen science groups have built a rich history within the Átl'ka7tsem/Howe Sound biosphere region and have been at the centre of ongoing enhancement and management.
-Presently, no central data source exists on fish-bearing streams and stewardship society programs within them in Atl'ka7tsem/Howe Sound Biosphere Region.
+Within Átl'ka7tsem /Howe Sound Biosphere Region, there is currently no central data source providing information on past and present stewardship society programs in fish-bearing streams.

 Fish-bearing streams in Atl'ka7tsem/Howe Sound are vulnerable to several threats, including habitat loss and degradation, pollution, overfishing, and shifting environmental conditions due to climate change.
 With ongoing land usage surrounding these streams, including highway development, railway crossings, logging, provincial parks, and other linear development (FIDQ), it is important to acknowledge the threats these watersheds and fish species face.
 As of 2018, riparian zone disturbance and road density near streams showed high risk of impacting to the surrounding watersheds in Howe Sound (MNRF, 2018).
 There are 2300 km of road in the Átl'ka7tsem/Howe Sound area.
-65% of these roads are logging roads, both active and inactive (Juthans, 2018).
-These roads can produce a downstream impact on aquatic ecosystems, effecting both water quality and quantity (Juthans, 2018).
-Atl'ka7tsem/Howe Sound has also been home to various pulp mills, some still active today (Miller, 2020).
+Sixty-five percent of these roads are logging roads, both active and inactive (Juthans, 2018).
+These roads can produce a downstream impact on aquatic ecosystems, affecting both water quality and quantity (Juthans, 2018). Átl'ka7tsem/Howe Sound has also been home to various pulp mills, some still active today (Miller, 2020).
 Historically, these logging mills have posed threats to fish bearing streams as well as downstream communities that rely on drinking water, as seen in the Chapman Creek watershed on the Sunshine Coast (Hume, 2007).
 In addition to logging mills, there are 13 mines in 12 watersheds within the Howe Sound area, as of 2016 (Juthans, 2018).
 Britannia Mine, known for one of the worst incidences of water pollution in North America, is just one of many mines in the Sound, some of which are still developed prospects (Alava and Bodtker, 2017; Juthans, 2018).